(Exodus 18:1-20:23) Week 17

 KETUBAH: Hebrew word for the Marriage Contract.

 I AM THAT I AM: The name Adonai wanted the Israelites to know Him by!
-He set the boundary around the base of Mt Sinai; God is a boundary-setter!
-Boundaries bring beauty!
+He set the boundary around the base of Mt Sinai.
+God is a boundary-setter!

 This period in biblical history is punctuated by the Self-Revelation of Adonai and the progressive revelation of His self-proclaimed names!

-SHOFAR: To Bring Beauty The Ram’s horn was used to CALL the people of God to a State of ATTENTION focused on Adonai!
-The sounding of the Shofar brings beauty, as each heart is called to an ALERTNESS of the Father.
+SHOFAR: To Bring Beauty The Ram’s horn was used to CALL the people of God into a State of ATTENTION focused on Adonai!
+The sounding of the Shofar brings beauty, as each heart is called to an ALERTNESS to the Father.

 KADOSH: HOLY (Kadosh, Kadosh, Kadosh, Adonai) Holy, Holy, Holy is the Lord!

 LESHAV: Vainly, Emptily, to treat Lightly, to Dishonor; like blowing dust off a table!
 Consider where the term: “To Blow something OFF” comes from.